nfsi-canada/OBSW2025/TUTORIAL1/local_data.md

 ### Working with ELVES data

-The ELVES data will be available via an FDSN web service set up for the workshop through SeisComP.
-To access the data, you will need to be connected to the local domain (geo.vuw.ac.nz) and use the full URL that points to the SeisComP server, as well as a user name and password.
+The ELVES data will be available via an FDSN web service set up for the workshop through `SeisComP`.
+To access the data, you will need to be connected to the local domain (geo.vuw.ac.nz) and use the full URL that points to the `SeisComP` server, as well as a user name and password.
 In a Python environment, you can access the ELVES data using the `ObsPy` tools by specifying

 ```
 client = Client(base_url='http://seiscomp.geo.vuw.ac.nz', user='xxxx', password='xxxx')